dwaite/connect/openid-connect-4-identity-assurance/requesting.md

 # Requesting Verified Person Data

-## Requesting User Claims
+## Requesting Verified Claims

-Verified person data can be requested on the level of individual user claims by utilizing the `claims` parameter as defined in Section 5.5. of the OpenID Connect specification [@!OpenID].
+Verified person data can be requested on the level of individual Claims about the End-User by utilizing the `claims` parameter as defined in Section 5.5. of the OpenID Connect specification [@!OpenID].

-Basically, the claim `verified_person_data` is added to the section `userinfo` or `id_token` of the `claims` parameter.
+The claim `verified_person_data` is added to the `userinfo` or `id_token` element of the `claims` parameter.

-Since `verified_person_data` contains the effective user claims in a nested `claims` element, the syntax is extended to include expressions on nested elements as follows.
-The `verified_person_data` element includes a `claims` element, which in turn includes the desired user claims as keys with a `null` value.
+Since `verified_person_data` contains the effective Claims about the End-User in a nested `claims` element, the syntax is extended to include expressions on nested elements as follows.
+The `verified_person_data` element includes a `claims` element, which in turn includes the desired Claims as keys with a `null` value.
 An example is shown in the following:

 ```json
 {